christensenjairus/Incrypto/README.md

 **For Mac and Windows** use these links and install and NodeJS and Git (optional) on your computer.
 * [Node.js](https://nodejs.org/en/download/current/) (comes with [npm](http://npmjs.com))
+   * Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.
 * [Git](https://git-scm.com) (when installing, the default options are fine))

 **For Linux**, use these commands to install NodeJS and Git